sustainable-software-sustainability/website/content/sections/wosss21/discussion-breakouts.md

  - Session 3 -  Thursday 7th October 2021 - [10:25-10:40 BST](https://arewemeetingyet.com/London/2021-10-06/10:25)

 ## The final product
 In the time after WoSSS21 the content from the discussion session notes will be incorporated in the draft WoSSS21 report.
-If member of the discussion group contribute to the re-structuring and further elaboration of the text in the draft report than we are happy to include them as co-authors on the report; all contributors to the workshop will be acknowledged (so be sure to put your full name at the top of the notes documents under the participants heading).
+If members of the discussion group contribute to the re-structuring and further elaboration of the text in the draft report than we are happy to include them as co-authors on the report; all contributors to the workshop will be acknowledged (so be sure to put your full name at the top of the notes documents under the participants heading).
 We won’t be publishing any of the raw notes documents.